-free copy of your credit report from each of the three major credit bureaus.
-Visit companies may also provide FICO scores to customers.

-AnnualCreditReport.com to request your reports.
+entitled to a free copy of your credit report every year from each of the three major credit bureaus.
+Starting in 2020, because of the economic impact of COVID-19, the three major credit bureaus are offering free weekly credit reports.
+Visit AnnualCreditReport.com to request your reports.
 They don't include your credit scores, but you will see the information used to calculate your score.
 You can also contact FICO or another credit bureau to purchase reports with credit scores.
 Some sites that offer free credit score reports may offer only a score based on information rather than the FICO score.
-Some banks and credit card
+Some banks and credit card companies may also provide FICO scores to customers.